-5.2 Use of Mobile Phones Policy
+5.1 Use of Mobile Phones Policy

-- 5.2.1 This is a requirement for all Nursery or primary schools with EYFS but any school may wish to adopt the policy. - 5.2.2 Our policy on use of mobile phones, cameras and sharing of images is set out in a separate document and is reviewed annually.
+5.1.1 This is a requirement for all Nursery or primary schools with EYFS but any school may wish to adopt the policy.

+5.1.2 Our policy on use of mobile phones, cameras and sharing of images is set out in a separate document and is reviewed annually.
 It is recognised that personal mobile phones have the potential to be used inappropriately and therefore the school has developed a policy to outline the required protocol for all staff, students, volunteers and parents/carers.

-For Nursery and Primary Schools - Section 3 - The Safeguarding and Welfare Requirements of the Statutory Framework for the Early Years Foundation Stage
+For Primary Schools - Section 3 - The Safeguarding and Welfare Requirements of the Statutory Framework for the Early Years Foundation Stage

-6.0 GOVERNING BODY CHILD PROTECTION RESPONSIBILITIES
+6.0 GOVERNING BODY SAFEGUARDING RESPONSIBILITIES

-6.1 The governing body fully recognises its responsibilities with regard to child protection and safeguarding and promoting the welfare of children.
+- 6.1 Governing bodies should ensure they facilitate a whole school approach to safeguarding.
+This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
+Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart. - 6.2 The governing body fully recognises its responsibilities with regards to safeguarding and promoting the welfare of children.
 It aims to ensure that the policies, procedures and training in school are effective and comply with the law and government guidance at all times.